 The Senate Pro-Tempore will ensure the stewardship of student funds, in accordance with the Associated Student goals and policies, by management of the following fund(s):

-Academic Affairs (FXXSBR-ASBAAX).
+Student Senate (FXXSSN-ASBSSN).

 The Vice-Chair shall be elected between two meetings, starting during the first meeting of Fall Quarter.
 The Vice-Chair will perform the duties of the Senate Pro-Tempore in their absence but will not have their voting rights.
 Additionally, the Vice-Chair will assist the Senate Pro-Tempore with committee appointments.
 As well as attending any meetings Student Senators are otherwise unable to attend and have expressed in written notice to the Vice-Chair 24-48 hours prior to absence.